LMS Patriot Class: New Build

+In fiction

+This class of engine forms the basis of the Big City Engine from the Railway Series of children's books by the Rev. W. Awdry.

 Models

 Both Hornby and Bachmann have produced OO gauge models.

 Hornby first introduced an original Patriot in the 1979 catalogue that has remained in production and now forms part of the 'Railroad' budget (i.e. toy) range.
 The following models have been produced:

-Bachmann Industries make a more detailed and expensive model of the original Patriot, also in OO gauge.
+Bachmann Industries make a more up-to-date tooling of the original Patriot, also in OO gauge.
 The following models have been produced: